 Eat Less and Still Feel Full

 You don’t have to consume three-course meals multiple times a day to keep yourself full.
-It may seem like an impossible task, but it is possible to eat simple meals and actually make yourself feel full (source).
+It may seem like an impossible task, but it is possible to eat simple meals and make yourself feel full.
+Three small meals and two to three snacks should get you through the day.

 - Eat half your portions: Split your meals up into several a day.
 You don’t have to stick to the traditional three meals a day — eat when you are hungry.
-Don’t indulge in large meals at this time, rather eat six small meals a day.
+Don’t indulge in large meals.
+Instead, try eating eat six small meals a day.

-- Busy your mind: If you are sitting around, it is inevitable you can be easily distracted by the hunger you are feeling.
+- Busy your mind: If you are sitting around, you will inevitably be distracted by hunger.
 If you pick up a hobby, you can help distract your mind from the hunger and redirect your attention elsewhere.

 Hunger is an inevitable part of pregnancy.
-We would be crazy to think a woman is expected to consume the same amount of food as she used to even though she is now actively growing a human.
+We would be crazy to expect a woman to consume the same amount of food as she used to even though she is now actively growing a human.

-Your body and your baby need the extra calories to be healthy and well-nourished.
-You shouldn’t feel guilty about consuming more food because you are now burning way more calories.
-You need that extra food to continue to keep you moving and your baby growing.
+Your body and your baby need the extra calories to be well-nourished and healthy during pregnancy.
+You shouldn’t feel guilty about consuming more food.
+You are now burning way more calories.
+You need that extra food to keep you moving and your baby growing.